soundcloud/roshi/README.md

 - Idempotence (a+a=a), so that duplication doesn't matter.

 Data types as well as operations have to be specifically crafted to meet these rules.
-CRDTs have known implementations for (among others) counters, registers, sets, and graphs.
-Roshi implements a set data type, specifically the Last-Writer-Wins-element-set (LWW-element-set).
+CRDTs have known implementations for counters, registers, sets, graphs, and others.
+Roshi implements a set data type, specifically the Last Writer Wins element set (LWW-element-set).

 This is an intuitive description of the LWW-element-set: